Lily Tomlin: I Won This SAG Award Just In Time — Trump Moved Up The Doomsday Clock

 Legend Lily Tomlin mocked President Donald Trump when she took to the stage at the SAG Awards, dissing him and his team for their ‘alternative facts’ and blaming him for moving up the Doomsday Clock.
-Here’s what she had to say during her Lifetime Achievement Award speech!
+WATCH and see what she had to say during her Lifetime Achievement Award speech!

 “Live your life so that when you are being honored for your achievements, the people called upon to make laudatory comments can feel reasonable honest about their comments,” the actress added, before bringing up Trump’s favorite phrases.
 “Otherwise, in these times, all their words of phrase might be perceived as alternative facts, or worst yet, fake news.”
 Ooh!